Ganesh

 Learned what proper requirements management looks like.
 Championed automation in a resistant organisation.
 Had a coffee conversation that turned into a project saving thousands of hours of manual reporting — and proved that the best way to sell a new tool is to solve a real, painful problem for a real person who really needs it.

-Sr. System Architect → Solutions Architect
+Sr. System Architect → Solution Architect

 Problems solved.